rust-bpf/bcc-sys/README.md

 library.
 You must specify a version using the matching feature flag to override this behavior.

+# Static linking

+This library allows static linking of bcc and other libraries required to write BPF utilities in Rust without needing to have bpf/bcc libraries available at runtime.
+This requires matching the llvm feature flag to your installed version and having specific prerequisites available.
+See the [GitHub Workflow config] for more details.

 # Generating new bindings

 Freshly generated bindings will sometimes be required: